 Contemporary document reveals how the indigenous people of the Owens Valley, the Paiute-Shoshone, harnessed Sierra Nevada snowmelt creek flows into irrigation systems to grow and sustain native plant species for their dietary needs.
 Read Owens Valley Paiute Irrigation (PDF)

-Contemporary PBS video, entitled Torn – Recovering California’s Stolen Cultural Heritage, documenting the piracy of ancient artifacts which occurred in the Owens Valley several years ago.
+Contemporary PBS video, entitled Torn – Recovering California’s Stolen Cultural Heritage, documents the piracy of ancient artifacts which occurred in the Owens Valley several years ago.

 1913 Film of LA Aqueduct Opening Commemoration: